Dre Campbell Farm

 If skunks are coming around to your yard, it’s likely because they’re looking for food.
 And more often than not, that food is grubs living in your lawn.

 This article highlights natural methods to treat your lawn for grubs.
-They are also safe to use around pets.
+The remedies there are also safe to use around pets.

 14. Remove All Food Sources

-The best way to get skunks out of your yard is to remove all the food sources from your property.
+As highlighted, removing all food sources from your property is one of the best ways to get skunks out of your yard.
 Skunks are scavengers and will eat just about anything.

 15. Remove Shelter Options

-To permanently get skunks out of your yard, removing food sources alone will not do it — you also need to remove their shelter options.
+Removing food sources alone will not permanently get skunks out of your yard; you must also remove their shelter options.

 16. Motion Detection Sprinkler